 The one caveat is the rumored return of the 12-inch MacBook later this year, which might end up being the first Apple Silicon-powered MacBook.
-With a rumored price of $750, it could end up being the ultimate college laptop.
+With a rumored price of $750, the could end up being the ultimate college laptop.

 Read our in-depth Apple MacBook Air review